-Trump urges boycott of Goodyear Tire and Rubber Company over 'ban' on MAGA hats
+Trump urges boycott of Goodyear tyres over 'ban' on MAGA hats

-President Donald Trump on Wednesday urged people to boycott tyres from Goodyear Tire and Rubber Co., tweeting that the Ohio-based company had "announced a ban on MAGA hats".
+President Donald Trump on Wednesday urged people to boycott tyres from Goodyear Tire and Rubber Co, tweeting that the Ohio-based company had "announced a ban on MAGA hats".

-But the company didn't announce such a specific ban, only said it had asked employees to refrain from workplace expressions involving political campaigning or "forms of advocacy that fall outside the scope of racial justice and equity issues issues".
+But the company didn't announce such a specific ban, only said it had asked employees to refrain from workplace expressions involving political campaigning or "forms of advocacy that fall outside the scope of racial justice and equity issues".

 Read More